-Boston College’s new institute for integrated science, which will create a multi-disciplinary, collaborative research process to address critical societal issues in the areas of energy, health and the environment, will be named in honor of BC Trustee Phil Schiller ’82 and his wife, Kim Gassett-Schiller, through a multi-year lead gift totaling $25 million.
+Boston College’s new institute for integrated science, which will create a multi-disciplinary, collaborative research process to address critical societal issues in the areas of energy, health and the environment, was named in honor of BC Trustee Phil Schiller ’82 and his wife, Kim Gassett-Schiller, through a multi-year lead gift totaling $25 million.

-The Schiller Institute for Integrated Science and Society will be the centerpiece of a new 150,000 square-foot science facility scheduled for construction beginning in the spring of 2019 at a cost of roughly $150 million and will be completed by the end of fall 2021.
+The Schiller Institute for Integrated Science and Society will be the centerpiece of a new 150,000-square-foot Integrated Science Building at 245 Beacon Street.
+Construction began in the spring of 2019 at a cost of roughly $150 million and will be completed by the end of fall 2021.
 The new building will represent the largest single investment in the sciences at Boston College.
-To date, more than $100 million has been raised for the new facility.
+To date, more than $120 million has been raised for the new facility.

 Through the Institute, Boston College will explore new interdisciplinary courses in integrated sciences and human-centered engineering, design thinking, implementation science, data analytics, global public health and other fields that will combine elements of science, engineering, humanities, law and entrepreneurship through collaboration with MCAS, BC’s professional schools, and its Shea Center for Entrepreneurship.

 The Schiller Institute is taking a national leadership role in advancing the science of interdisciplinarity.
 It investigates the fundamental and applied implications of interdisciplinarity for teaching and scholarship, and provides a platform for discussion and shared learnings amongst interdisciplinary centers across the country and the globe.